Undergraduate Programmes

 Career Opportunities

-Our graduates work in the private sector at firms ranging from accounting and auditing to banking and finance institution.
-Others purse fulfilling position in government agencies, the nonprofit sector or other industries.
+Our graduates work in the private sector at firms ranging from accounting and auditing to banking and finance institutions.
+Others pursue fulfilling positions in government agencies, the nonprofit sector or other industries.

 Further Studies